aspose-words/Aspose.Words-Documentation/python_via_dotnet/what-s-new-in-aspose-words-for-python-net/_index.md

 #### Controlling Style Behavior When Loading a Document

-A new option **ForceCopyStyles** has been introduced to control the behavior of conflicting styles upon document import.
+A new option [force_copy_styles](https://reference.aspose.com/words/python-net/aspose.words/importformatoptions/force_copy_styles/) has been introduced to control the behavior of conflicting styles upon document import.

 #### Convert Shapes to SVG When Exporting

-The ability to convert shapes to SVG images upon exporting to HTML, MHTML, or EPUB has been provided by adding the **ExportShapesAsSvg** property.
+The ability to convert shapes to SVG images upon exporting to HTML, MHTML, or EPUB has been provided by adding the [export_shapes_as_svg](https://reference.aspose.com/words/python-net/aspose.words.saving/htmlsaveoptions/export_shapes_as_svg/) property.

 #### Saving to PDF 2.0 and Improvements in PDF Output

-The ability to save a document as PDF 2.0 by adding a new value to the **PdfCompliance** enumeration, as well as several other requested improvements to PDF output, have been introduced.
+The ability to save a document as PDF 2.0 by adding a new value to the [PdfCompliance](https://reference.aspose.com/words/python-net/aspose.words.saving/pdfcompliance/) enumeration, as well as several other requested improvements to PDF output, have been introduced.

 #### New HTML Import Mode